Elkantor/rpc/README.md

 # rpc
-RPC client/server in C using UDP
+> Simple RPC client/server in C using UDP socket (currently only for linux)

 ## Build the program